By Gertrude Chavez-Dreyfuss and Ritvik Carvalho

-The world’s largest cryptocurrency in terms of market value rose to $55,499.96, its highest since mid-May.
-It passed the $50,000 mark for the first time in four weeks on Tuesday amid, among other things, mounting institutional interest.
+NEWYORK/LONDON -Bitcoin, the world’s largest cyrptocurrency in terms of market value, rose on Tuesday, passing the $50,000 mark for the first time in four weeks and adding to gains this month on mounting institutional interest.

 In early September, bitcoin fell below $50,000 during a broad selloff in shares of cryptocurrency and blockchain-related firms.
 It fell further in September, hitting a low of $40,596 on Sept.
 21.

 On Tuesday, bitcoin rose as high as $50,808.25.
 It was last up 2.6% at $50,498.

 Smaller coins, which tend to move in tandem with bitcoin, were also up.
 Ether rose 1.5% to $3,434 and XRP was up 2.2% at $1.0656.

 Market participants cited the increase in institutional crypto services from banks and financial institutions to cope with rising investor demand, as one factor driving bitcoin’s surge.

 On Tuesday, U.S. Bancorp announced it launched a cryptocurrency custody service for institutional investment managers who have private funds in the United States and Cayman Islands.

 On Monday, Bank of America Corp published its first research coverage focused on cryptocurrencies and other digital assets as other mainstream financial institutions strengthen their involvement with the asset class.